ody-dev/documentation/content/docs/modules/database/dbal.md

 2. Check that transactions are properly committed or rolled back
 3. Monitor the number of active connections with `SHOW PROCESSLIST` in MySQL

-## Comparison with Other ORMs

-While Eloquent provides a more developer-friendly API with its ActiveRecord pattern, DBAL offers:

-- **Better Raw Performance**: Up to 2x faster than Eloquent in benchmarks
-- **Lower Memory Usage**: Requires less memory for the same operations
-- **More Control**: Direct access to database features and optimizations
-- **Schema Flexibility**: Powerful schema manipulation capabilities

 ## License

-This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).s open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).